isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **Period of Engagement:**

-Yearly contract, project-based  (based on tour assignments)
+Yearly contract, project-based&nbsp; (based on tour assignments)

-After a minimum two week training period including three onsite sessions, docent will be placed on standby for tour assignment.
-MOE HC will match docent to tour assignments based on docent's availability and the tour requests received by MOE HC.
+After a minimum two week training period including three onsite sessions, docent will be placed on standby for tour assignment.&nbsp; MOE HC will match docent to tour assignments based on docent's availability and the tour requests received by MOE HC.

 **Contact:**